oh-lang/oh/wishlist.md

 # there are better ways to get a median, but just to showcase member access:
 get_median_slow_(array_[int_]): hm_[ok_: int_, er_: string_]
      if array count_() == 0
-          return er_("no elements in array, can't get median.")
+          return: er_("no elements in array, can't get median.")
      # make a copy of the array, but no longer allow access to it (via `@hide`):
      SORTED_array: @hide array sort_()   # same as `array::sort_()` since `array` is readonly.
      ok(SORTED_array[SORTED_array count_() // 2])